Freescale/Documentation/release-notes/source/kernel-linux.rst

 -----------
 linux-fslc
 -----------

-linux-fslc provides the Linux Kernel 3.8.8 from mainline (kernel.org).
+linux-fslc provides the Linux Kernel 3.8.8 from mainline (kernel.org) with some backported fixes.

 For the mainline kernel some boards has a very good support, although other ones has only a basic support.